ethan-stone/obsidian-vault-knowledge-base/Altania DND Campaign/Notes/Fizzben.md

 Traveling salesman with a magical hat.
 He can teleport between his tents he has set up.
 We know of two tents currently.
 One in [[Farrowilt]] and one in [[Achtneil]].
 Somehow knows [[Fry Hopper]].

+He has a green tandem bicycle that go stolen.